Lysquid/La-toile-et-l-homme/README.md

 ![screenshot](screenshot.png)

 A website on the proprieties of spider silk made in 2020 for the TPE of the French baccalaureate.
+It uses some templates of [Bootstrap](https://getbootstrap.com/).